numcommand/num/doc/programmers-guide.md

         return x
     }

-A Num function is similar, plus uses an input parameter for numbers metadata, such as caching.
+A Num function is similar, plus uses an input parameter for numbers metadata such as caching, and and options parameter as a catch-all.

 The parameter for the numbers metadata ends with an underscore.
 This helps us keep track of it and know that it holds transient information, such as caching.

 Example:

-    function min(nums, nums_,   i) {
+    function min(nums, nums_,options,  x, i) {
         if (!("min" in nums_)) {
             x = nums[1]
             for (i in nums) if (nums[i] < x) x = nums[i]